Galactus: 2010s

 The character played a central role as antagonist in Hunger #1–4 (2013), in which the mainstream Galactus of the primary Marvel continuity merges with his counterpart from the Ultimate Marvel publication imprint, Gah Lak Tus.
 Writer Joshua Hale Fialkov commented that his intent was to use Galactus as a means to place the characters from the Ultimate Marvel imprint into a completely unexpected crisis: "What I hope comes across is the sense of wonder that's being brought into the Ultimate Universe...with the smart, modern tone Brian has established."

-Following his appearance in Hunger, Galactus was a major supporting character in The Ultimates (vol. 3) #1–6 (January – June 2016), where writer Al Ewing fundamentally changed the nature of Galactus's character.
-During the events of the story, Galactus is transformed into "the Lifebringer," a being who is compelled to infuse dead planets with life-sustaining energies, thus altering the character's primary motive for the first time since Galactus's debut in 1966.
-Elaborating on what inspired the change, Ewing explained "What inspired it — a mixture of wanting someone big on or allied with the team — originally, we thought about Odin, but he's a bit busy — and my usual preoccupations with atonement, redemption, growth and change.
+Following his appearance in Hunger, Galactus was a major supporting character in The Ultimates (vol. 2) #1–6 (January–June 2016), where writer Al Ewing fundamentally changed the nature of Galactus' character.
+During the events of the story, Galactus is transformed into "the Lifebringer", a being who is compelled to infuse dead planets with life-sustaining energies, thus altering the character's primary motive for the first time since Galactus' debut in 1966.
+Elaborating on what inspired the change, Ewing explained "What inspired it—a mixture of wanting someone big on or allied with the team—originally, we thought about Odin, but he's a bit busy—and my usual preoccupations with atonement, redemption, growth and change.
 So what can [Galactus] do now?
-Well, whereas before he was taking in vast amounts of energy, now he's putting out vast amounts of energy — pure life energy.
-He always said he was going to give back more than he took out of the universe — now he's making good on that, one dead world at a time."
+Well, whereas before he was taking in vast amounts of energy, now he's putting out vast amounts of energy—pure life energy.
+He always said he was going to give back more than he took out of the universe—now he's making good on that, one dead world at a time."
 The themes of redemption and change were received well by columnist Mark Peters, who described Ewing's work on Ultimates as "one of the best Galactus stories ever."